jspsych/jsPsych/README.md

 </div>

-And for a slightly longer experiment example, here is a flanker experiment which uses the html-keyboard-response plugin:
+And for a slightly longer experiment example, demo 3 with the html-keyboard-response plugin.
+Also shows data after experiment ends:
 <div display="flex">
 <img src="https://user-images.githubusercontent.com/14092539/28126802-97b50d08-66f8-11e7-9a45-46561ab51a5f.gif" align="right" width=50% />